E-waste refers to any item with a plug, battery or cord that is no longer working or wanted.

 Just because they are small doesn’t meant they aren’t dangerous

-Recently our kerbside bin collection contractor, Cleanaway, has witnessed 3 serious fire events in recycling trucks, due to seemingly small e-waste items being placed into bins.
+E-waste in waste trucks poses a major fire risk due to seemingly small e-waste items being placed into bins.
 Not only is this incredibly dangerous for the truck drivers and anyone in the immediate vicinity but it results in more waste going to landfill.

-They might look small but propane and butane canisters (like the ones used for small portable gas cooktops) are highly explosive when crushed.
-Lithium batteries are also highly reactive and even the smallest button batteries can cause fires.
+Lithium batteries are highly reactive and even the smallest button batteries can cause fires.
 We have even seen fires start from the batteries within birthday cards!

-Cleanaway regularly see’s car batteries, large gas bottles, batteries from tools and other equipment places into bins.
+Our contractor regularly see’s car batteries and batteries from tools and other equipment places into bins.

 None of these items belong in ANY kerbside bin, not even your garbage bin.

-Keep your community safe by taking your unwanted household batteries (lithium and alkaline), propane and butane cylinders to your local transfer station.
+Keep your community safe by taking your unwanted household batteries (lithium and alkaline) to your local transfer station.

-Batteries are so simple to recycle, see below for the best way to recycle your e-waste safely.
+Batteries are simple to recycle, see below for the best way to recycle your e-waste safely.

 There are several drop-off points throughout Indigo Shire for free e-waste and battery recycling: